Band of Gypsys: Musical style, writing, composition

 Most of the arrangements were developed through extensive jamming, with Cox's and Miles' playing influencing Hendrix's ideas.
 According to biographer Keith Shadwick, Cox explained in later interviews, "the process was based on building up rhythm patterns and that each pattern dictated the shape and character of a portion of a song in which it appeared".
 Record producer Alan Douglas witnessed the approach during a jam at the Record Plant and saw it as inefficient.
 On the other hand, Shadwick feels that it was necessary: "it seemed the only way available, especially as neither Cox nor Miles, in particular, were exactly swift on the musical uptake".
 Music journalist Charles Shaar Murray noted, "Cox's funky, uncluttered bass style would give Hendrix's new music a more solid, less frenetic underpinning [than Noel Redding's style].
 In every way, Cox's function would be to provide the steadiness Hendrix so urgently required".
 Soft Machine drummer Robert Wyatt described Miles' style as "pleasantly messy ...
 He wasn't as tight as a Stax drummer [such as Al Jackson Jr. ] ... his rolls would clatter about a bit".
-However, his often described "fatback grooves" lay down a solid rhythmic foundation and the combination of Cox and Miles adds a "heavy, rolling fluidity which brings out a very different dimension in Hendrix's playing".
+However, his often described "fatback grooves" laid down a solid rhythmic foundation and the combination of Cox and Miles added a "heavy, rolling fluidity which brings out a very different dimension in Hendrix's playing".